-Class Participation
+Class Participation & Attendance

 Class participation forms a major portion of your grade.
 Everyone is expected to be prepared and to participate in class discussion.
+I am looking for quality insightful comments.
+You will be given a grade for participation for every discussion day we have that you read the book for.